cbooth-neo4j/RAGvsGraphRAG/benchmark/BENCHMARK_README.md

-# RAGAS Benchmark: RAG vs GraphRAG Evaluation
+# RAGAS Benchmark: RAG vs GraphRAG vs Text2Cypher Evaluation

-This benchmarking system evaluates and compares ChromaDB RAG vs GraphRAG approaches using the RAGAS (RAG Assessment) framework.
+This benchmarking system evaluates and compares three RAG approaches using the RAGAS (RAG Assessment) framework:
+- **ChromaDB RAG**: Traditional vector similarity search
+- **GraphRAG**: Multi-hop graph traversal with context enhancement
+- **Text2Cypher**: Natural language to Cypher query translation

+The system includes professional visualizations with charts, heatmaps, and performance comparisons automatically generated for comprehensive analysis.

 ## Overview

-The benchmark evaluates both approaches on 20 crafted questions from the `benchmark.csv` file using multiple RAGAS metrics:
+The benchmark evaluates all three approaches on 20 crafted questions from the `benchmark.csv` file using multiple RAGAS metrics:

 - **Context Recall**: How well the retrieval system finds relevant information
 - **Faithfulness**: How faithful the generated answer is to the retrieved context